menu

 Demographics

-The population of Cisne has a very low overall level of education: only 8.57% of people over 25 hold a 4-year college degree or higher.
+The citizens of Cisne have a very low rate of college education: just 8.57% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Cisne in 2022 was $25,974, which is low income relative to Illinois, and lower middle income relative to the rest of the US.
 This equates to an annual income of $103,896 for a family of four.
 However, Cisne contains both very wealthy and poor people as well.